 Top multinationals have recognized that generative AI applications will motivate supply chain teams to transform the supply network into an innovation engine with a competitive edge and are setting up labs to explore the powerful combination of generative AI and human ingenuity.

-Current adoption trends of genarative AI in supply chains and who's leading the way?
+Current adoption trends of generative AI in supply chains and who's leading the way?

-Currently, Gartner has found that the most impactful generative AI use cases in supply chain include code augmentation, providing more insights into supply chain KPIs, and staff assistance chatbots.
+Currently, Gartner has found that the most impactful generative AI use cases in supply chain transformation include various use cases such as code augmentation, providing more insights into supply chain KPIs, and staff assistance chatbots.
 In addition to materials and goods-intensive sectors like retail, e-commerce, manufacturing, and logistics, knowledge-focused sectors like healthcare are also leveraging the technology for their critical supply chains.

 Since the supply chain lags other business functions in gen AI adoption, it can convert this into an opportunity by capitalizing on the early learnings and technology investments of other teams like marketing and sales, Gartner advises.